-A Navy officer must be able to assume a variety of duties at sea, in the air and ashore.
+A Navy officer must assume a variety of duties at sea, in the air and ashore.
 Officers must be physically fit, at least 19 years old and U.S. citizens.

-Navy Reserve Officers' Training Corps The Navy Reserve Officers' Training Corps program offers tuition and other financial benefits at more than 60 of the country's leading colleges and universities.
-Two-year and four-year subsidized scholarships are offered.
+The Navy Reserve Officers Training Corps program offers tuition and other financial benefits at more than 60 of the country's leading colleges and universities.
+Two- and four-year subsidized scholarships are offered.
 Participants also receive a monthly cash allowance.

-Two-year and four-year non-subsidized programs are also offered.
+Two- and four-year non-subsidized programs also are offered.
 These are referred to as college programs and provide for monthly cash allowances during the junior and senior years only.

-U.S. Naval Academy The United States Naval Academy provides a four-year undergraduate education and leads to a bachelor's degree a commission as a Navy or Marine Corps officer.
+The U.S. Naval Academy provides a four-year undergraduate education and leads to a bachelor's degree and a commission as a Navy or Marine Corps officer.
 Students are paid a monthly salary while attending the academy.
 Students must be single with no children and must serve on active duty for at least five years after graduation, depending on follow-on training and designation.
-Admission to the Naval Academy is made through nominations from United States Senators, Representatives, the President and Vice President of the United States, and the Secretary of the Navy.
+Admission to the Naval Academy is made through nominations from U.S. senators, representatives, the president and vice president of the United States and the secretary of the Navy.

-Warrant Officers The Warrant Officer Program is open to all enlisted Navy people with the rank of Chief Petty Officer or above and have completed at least 12 years of naval service.
-Warrant officers are senior to all enlisted Chief Petty Officers and junior to all Ensigns.
+The Warrant Officer Program is open to all enlisted Navy people with the rank of chief petty officer or above and have completed at least 12 years of naval service.
+Warrant officers are senior to all enlisted chief petty officers and junior to all ensigns.

-Limited Duty Officers The Limited Duty Officer Program is open to warrant officers with more than two years of service as warrants and to enlisted people who are petty officers with at least eight years of naval service.
+The Limited Duty Officer Program is open to warrant officers with more than two years of service as warrants and to enlisted people who are petty officers with at least eight years of naval service.
 If qualified, they earn a Navy officer commission because of their high quality and experience in a specialty, but are limited to duties of that specialty.
-Direct Commission Professionals in certain fields can receive direct commissions as Navy officer.
+Direct commission professionals in certain fields can receive direct commissions as a Navy officer.